Geldrop Castle: Park

 In about 1866 the English landscape garden of 11 hectares was created around the castle.
 Creator Hubertus Paulus Hoevenaar had a special interest in trees.
 As was normal for this type of garden, it contains exotic species in some places.
 One of these is a giant sequoia of now 38 m high.
 The exotic Oriental plane belongs to an 18-piece platanaceae collection, the only one in the Netherlands.
 The park had a famous large European beech of the pendula variant.
 This beech died during a 2016 flooding of the Kleine Dommel, which kind of fits with the history of the castle.

 In 1990 the terrain adjacent to the northern side of the park was rearranged.
 This used to be a poplar forest of little ecological value.
 It was thinned out, and made less approachable to humans by bushes and blackberries.
 The park and adjacent grounds are now home to the tawny owl, kingfisher, sparrowhawk, and multiple kinds of woodpeckers.
 The terrains are connected to the Collse Zeggen, and therefore foxes and roe often visit.

-The castle garden is delimited by a monumental wall.
+The castle garden is surrounded by a monumental wall.
 It contains a monumental orangery and two greenhouses from 1870.
 Other monuments on the castle grounds are the house of the land agent, called rentmeester, and the generator house.
 The latter contained an engine-generator that gave the castle its own power-supply.